tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Increased the crash recovery speed.

 #### Bug fixes
-- Fixed the issue where an event became invalid due to source-replica switch.
+- Fixed the error where an event became invalid due to source/replica switch.
 - Fixed the crash caused by `REPLAY LOG RECORD`.
-- Fixed the issue where the query result was incorrect due to loose index scans.
+- Fixed the error where the query result was incorrect due to loose index scans.

 ### 20180530
 #### New features